yldio/joyent-portal/README.md

 ### triton-graphql

-An implementation of the triton API's in GraphQL.
+An implementation of the [Joyent CloudAPI](https://apidocs.joyent.com/cloudapi/) in GraphQL.